PennyWieser/Thermobar/docs/youtube.rst

 Amphibole-only and Amphibole-Liquid  (advanced)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Demonstrates amphibole-only and amphibole-Liquid thermobarometry, hygrometry and chemometry, including equilibrium tests
+Demonstrates amphibole-only and amphibole-Liquid thermobarometry, hygrometry and chemometry, including equilibrium tests.

 **Useful files (right click and choose 'Save Link As...') to download files:**